derek-watson/jsUri/README.md

 -------

 There is a comprensive set of unit tests written in [jasmine](http://pivotal.github.com/jasmine/).

-The [jasmine gem](https://github.com/pivotal/jasmine-gem) is configured in the project.
-To run the tests locally, type

-`gem install jasmine`

-and then, in the project root

-`rake jasmine`
+To run them, simply open `testrunner.html` from the root of the project in a browser.

 License
 -------